Five flexible work models to improve employee productivity

 • ROWE can make it difficult to manage and communicate with employees due to varying, inconsistent schedules.

-• Employees who struggle with time-management or self-motivation may not benefit of a system like row and managers will need to be on high alert to ensure that employees do not take advantage of the freedom and flexibility a ROWE model encourages.
+• Employees who struggle with time management or self-motivation may not benefit from a system like ROWE and managers will need to be on high alert to ensure that employees do not take advantage of the freedom and flexibility the model encourages.

 • Cannot be implemented for all departments and industries.
 Employees in retail or service roles will still need to perform their work on-site.

-For international companies that are re-inventing their workplace strategies to become more efficient and flexible, time and patience is of the essence.
-Even more so when you must navigate all of this while managing a globally dispersed workforce with difference needs, cultures and value systems.
+For international companies that are re-inventing their workplace strategies to become more efficient and flexible, time and patience are of the essence, even more so when you must navigate all of this while managing a globally dispersed workforce with different needs, cultures, and value systems.

-Here at Airswift with have more than 40 years of experience in supporting companies from various industries with our global employment outsourcing (GEO) solutions.
+Here at Airswift with have more than 40 years of experience in supporting companies from various industries.
 From tax and payroll processing to HR outsourcing and Employer of Record services, all of our solutions can be customised to suit your specific needs.

 Get in touch with us today to learn more about how we can help you accomplish your global workforce management goals.